The Rigger Depot

 Picture

 Notes: If only a single letter is shown, that means over 80% wore that parachute.
-If there are multiple letters, the first letter is the most common parachute and the next letter the second most common, etc.
+Of course, there are always exceptions to the rule, but this is generally what you want.
+If there are multiple letters, the first letter is the most common parachute and the next letter the second most common, etc. So if it says "B/C/S", that means the Back type was most common, followed by Chest type, and finally the Seat type.

-Lack of head space in the P-38 and P-51 usually required back type parachutes.
-For the L-5, either type is acceptable, but limited head space often requires a back type as well.
+Lack of head space in the P-38 and P-51 usually required back type parachutes like the B-8.
+For the L-5 Grasshopper, either chest or back is acceptable, but limited head space often required the back type for taller pilots.

 Picture

 Wartime studies indicated that chest type parachutes were the most prone to malfunction.
-Nevertheless, the convenience factor made them the most popular and widely used parachute.
-Notice the AN-6513 and A-3 harness trajectories cross each other around May 1944.
+Nevertheless, the convenience factor made them the most popular and widely used parachute on bombers.
+The ability to easily move around the aircraft was valued above the malfunction rate.
+Also of interest, is to note the AN-6513 and A-3 harness percentages cross each other around May 1944.
 That is the same month the red/yellow color coding scheme was first adopted.
 Coincidence?
 Probably not.
+With both models out in full force, the necessity to differentiate between the harnesses became very obvious.
 See also the color coding page for more information.

 • Click here for the AN-6513